anthonyhuang07/blog.ah07.xyz/_posts/2024-05-08-woss-ib-year1-guide.md

 ### HL English (ENG3UA)

-HLE, do not do other class work in this class or else the teacher will beat you. homework homework homework
+(HLE, do not do other class work in this class or else the teacher will beat you. homework homework homework)

 ### HL French (FIF3UB)

-easy course, embarrassing i didnt get a 6+ idk i threw so hard
+(easy course, embarrassing i didnt get a 6+ idk i threw so hard)

 ### HL Geography (CGF3MB)

-easy class, study literally during the week of a test LOL and play games during class (thats what most people did including me and i got a 6 bc i messed up two tests because i didnt pay attention to what i was supposed to know [skill issue])
+(easy class, study literally during the week of a test LOL and play games during class (thats what most people did including me and i got a 6 bc i messed up two tests because i didnt pay attention to what i was supposed to know [skill issue]))

 ### SL Physics (SPH3UB, SPH4UB)

 IB SL Physics is one of the hardest IB courses you can take at WOSS (alongside HL Math) and they make it extra hard at WOSS.
-As the Physics syllabus has changed
+As the Physics syllabus has changed slightly, the content you learn and the order you learn them in will vary significantly from previous years (including me).

+(very self learning course, no teaching)

+If you are not a textbook person, the following YouTube channels will save your life in this course.
+Take your notes based on these videos!!!
+- [OSC](https://www.youtube.com/@OSC1990) (New Syllabus + IB Math and Biology??? 🤯)
+- [Andy Masley](https://www.youtube.com/@AndyMasley) (Old Syllabus but this is the channel I used 99% of the year, actually the GOAT)
+- [Chris Doner](https://www.youtube.com/@donerphysics) (New Syllabus, I personally didn't watch his videos but I know classmates raved about him)

 ### SL Math (MHF4UA, MCV4UA)